dhaneshraju/Web-Scrapper/README.md

 # Web-Scrapper
-This project is under developement stage which used to scrape data by using your own id for some plateform "/n" If you need to run this project in your system,"/n" Check "/n"
+This project is under developement stage which used to scrape data by using your own id for some plateform If you need to run this project in your system
+Check
-Does pip installed and if installed check weather the pip in udated version"/n" and "/n""/n" install below libraries and modules if not use this command in the terminal(pip install (respective package name))"/n" django"/n" bs4"/n" selenium"/n" wget"/n" requests"/n" openpyxl"/n"
+Does pip installed and if installed check weather the pip in udated versio and install below libraries and modules if not use this command in the terminal(pip install (respective package name) ,django,
+,bs4
+,seleniu
+,wge
+,request
+,openpyx